samasthiti/samasthiti/_threeddesigns/guru-datt-ji.md

 ---
 **FACADE ELEVATION:**

 The house is of dimension 50 feet by 100 feet which is ground, first floor, and terrace floor having tower room only.
-The house was designed in ultra-modern European style at a budget of 4,00,000/-.The elevation has Single monotonous color played with the cubic void with subtraction and addition in the form with creating pleasant appeal to the elevation and a balcony with a glass railing having a project planter box and an RCC Double height Terrace balcony with a glass railing making a grant entrance which creates an aesthetic elevation with full height main door
+The house elevation was designed in ultra-modern European style at a budget of 4,00,000/-.The elevation has Single monotonous color played with the cubic void with subtraction and addition in the form with creating pleasant appeal to the elevation and a balcony with a glass railing having a project planter box and an RCC Double height Terrace balcony with a glass railing making a grant entrance which creates an aesthetic elevation with full height main door

 **Plot size -** 50 Feet x 100 Feet